 Sure, there we experienced some obstacles during our stay - the opening hours of the sights are shortened - they close between half past three and five in the afternoon.
 Find out about the opening hours in advance.
 If you like to travel around Rome, bear in mind that buses' schedules are different from those during the season.
 In winter, everything works in Rome but outside of it it is a different story.
 So, one more time - check the opening hours before travelling anywhere.

 A flight from Prague to Rome takes about two hours.
 The airport is situated outside the city so you need to take a bus, combined transportation (or taxi).
-It costs 6 euro to get to Rome by bus and it takes 40 minutes The combined transport is much cheaper.
-For 1,2 euro you get to Ciampino to the train staiton of the same name.
-Than you board the train to Roma Termini for 1,5 euro.
+Get to Rome by bus and it takes 40 minutes.
+The combined transport is much cheaper.
+You get to Ciampino to the train staiton of the same name.
+Than you board the train to Roma Termini.
 This route is even faster and takes 20 minutes.
 Unfortunately, the reality upon the arrival at the airport was quite different.
 Large crowds in front of the airport meant that we spent one hour waiting in a row before boarding a bus to Ciampino.
 Howeover, the train ride itself was without any problems.
 There is one more advantage to this type of transportation - trains are modern, clean, and comfortable.
 The price is similar to the Czech Republic.
 Moreover, they are always on schedule.
 You can buy tickets online or in modern ticket machines or at the ticket office.
 Don't forget to confirm the tickets in machines similar to those in the subway in Prague.

 We stayed close to the train station – Roma Termini.
 We were close to various sights.
 We still had all afternoon before us to explore the city.
 We set off to cathedral of Santa Maria Maggiore on the square of the same name.
 After ten minutes of walk we reached one of the most famous sights in Rome - Colosseum.
 There is a park in front of the Colosseum - Parco Oppio.
 The park has some historical items on its compound.
 If history is not your thing, you would find interesting yellow parotts.
 They fly by from time to time here.
 The Colosseum is an impresive building and in the light of the afternoon sun it was simply amazing.